Sai Sivakumar

 Count Bleck then randomly teleports Peach, Bowser, and Luigi to random dimensions and returns to his lair to fulfill the prophecy written in the Dark Prognosticus that began with the birth of the Chaos Heart.
 Mario is saved by a Pixl (basically a kind of helpful creature) named Tippi, who brings him to a town called Flipside, where Merlon explains that the Light Prognosticus predicts that a hero matching Mario's description will stop the inter-dimensional void from swallowing everything.
 It is up to Mario and Tippi to find Luigi, Peach, and Bowser, and with the help of the other Pixls they must find the eight Pure Hearts across different worlds to stop the Chaos Heart and the Void.

 The story is organized into chapters much like the previous Paper Mario titles.
-The visual style maintains some of the paper-like aesthetic from previous games, but takes on a more geometric and computerized style in this title.
+The visual style maintains some of the paper-like aesthetic from previous games but takes on a more geometric and computerized style in this title.
 Mario learns how to "flip" into 3D, which adds more complexity to each of the levels in each chapter in the form of hidden platforming or more complex puzzles, for example.
 The greatest departure from previous titles is that the combat is not turn-based, but is in real time, closer to the usual 2D Mario platformers.

 I think that the writing and the overall story are excellent, especially due to the pace at which the truth of the whole conflict with Count Bleck is revealed.
 The themes are heavier than one might expect, despite the colorful and stimulating visual style the game goes for.
-I first played this game when I was about seven years old and did not beat it until sometime later in elementary school, but it was only until I was older that I appreciated the story.
+I first played this game when I was about seven years old and did not finish it until sometime later in elementary school, but it was only until I was older that I appreciated the story.
 I replay this game every few years.
 The soundtrack is also really fun.

 The Elder Scrolls III: Morrowind